Raymon-Watson/Machine-Learning--Projects/README.md

 0, 1, 2, 3, 4, 5, 6, 7, 8, 9
 ```

-This project is being used to explore and compare several classification algorithms, including:
+This project provides a useful environment for comparing a range of classification algorithms, from traditional machine learning methods to neural networks.

+Models and approaches explored or planned include:

 * Stochastic Gradient Descent
 * Support Vector Machines